rayyan-manzoor/rayyan-manzoor.github.io/README.md

 # Rayyan Manzoor Portfolio Website

-This is a personal portfolio website for Rayyan Manzoor.
+This is my personal portfolio website.
 It includes:

 - A **welcome page** with a typing animation greeting users.
 - A **scrollable portfolio section** with: